nefedov-yury/BEAN/workdir/PsipJpsiPhiEta/00_readme.txt

               1) Psi' -> J/Psi pi+ pi-
               2) J/Psi -> phi eta

+norm.h     -> normalization constants for inclusive MC and for
+              non-resonance data.

+masses.h   -> masses of particles (GeV) from PDG 2021

 p10a4c.h   -> declaration of variables in prod-10 a4c ntuple
 p10a4cMC.h -> declaration of variables in prod-10mc & prod-11 a4c
               ntuple